Have you started on the Dry January challenge this month? Cara Barrett from Alcohol Concern has all the advice you need for staying on track

 2. Create a mantra

-Set yourself a little reminder every day by keeping a post-it on your fridge or computer screen with ‘I’m doing DryJanuary’ or ‘I don’t drink’.
+Set yourself a little reminder every day.
+Keep a post-it on your fridge or computer screen with ‘I’m doing DryJanuary’ or ‘I don’t drink’.
 This can be a really powerful trick as you’re less likely to be tempted by a post-work tipple and can start every day with your new mantra.

 3. Buddy up